paulonteri/django-serverless-cron/README.rst

 This is essentially a replacement/supplement for a traditional OS 'cron' or 'job scheduler' system:

 - Serverless cron jobs no-longer a pain.
+Note that if you have alternatives like django-crontab or celery working well for you, good for you!
+You probably don't need this.
+However, it's okay to be curious.
 - Schedule jobs to run at a frequency that is less than 1 min. (crontab is limited to 1 min)
 - The machine running crontab is no longer a single point of failure.
 - The problem with the above systems is that they are often configured at the operating system level, which means their configuration is probably not easily 'portable' and 'debug-able' (if you are developing on Windows, the scheduler works differently from Linux or Unix).
 Also can not easily be integrated into a development environment.